-- Organisations have identified mission-critical systems and applications. - Organisations embed security requirements, including secure by design/secure by default development practices, into their procurement/sourcing process.
+- Organisations have identified mission-critical systems and applications. - Organisations embed security requirements, including secure by design/secure by default development practices, into their procurement or sourcing process. - Organisations have change management processes to review,

-- Organisations have change management process to review, test and approve patches to being installed into production. - Organisations have a test environment to test new software and updates. - Organisations have contractual commitments from vendors ensuring secure development practices including secure by default/secure by design are undertaken. - Organisations adopt a secure by design policy and establish a baseline requirement for secure configuration. - An ongoing programme of configuration review against approved configuration templates. - An ongoing programme that reviews configuration templates to address changes over time of configuration options available.
+- test, and approve patches prior to being deployed into production. - Organisations have a test environment to test new software and updates. - Organisations have contractual commitments from vendors ensuring secure development practices including secure by default/secure by design are undertaken. - Organisations adopt a secure by design policy and establish a baseline requirement for secure configuration. - An ongoing programme of configuration review against approved configuration templates. - An ongoing programme that reviews configuration templates to address changes over time of the configuration options available.